 Think about familiarity when you consider your subject’s size in your camera shots.
 It’s like meeting someone for the first time.
 You might shake hands or talk about the weather, but odds are you’ll stay at a relative distance.
 That’s because you haven’t built any familiarity yet.

 Shot size is the building block for choosing camera shots, but you’ll also need to consider how framing, focus and movement can add deeper meaning to your shots.
-Read on to explore creative shot combinations.
+Read on to explore creative shot combinations and camera techniques.

 Specific camera movements matter too.
 Are you going to rack focus while completing a dolly move?
 Or maybe it’s just a traditional two shot on sticks?
 You want to capture all these details when shot listing.